sjbennett123/polarlarp/content/rules/rulebook/rulebook.md

 They start with one extra body point, can buy Resist Poison, and can buy the Smithing skill for one point less.
 Dwarves cannot use Polearms, Staves, Two Handed Blunt weapons or Two Handed Swords.
 They must pay double for Read Magic.

-### Gypsy
+### Gadabari

 Unlike other races that are distinguished by physical features, Gadabari are defined by costume, behavior, and culture.
 To be a Gadabari means to be boisterous, extroverted, and larger than life.
 Gadabari, a fiery and passionate race, love to dance and sing.
 The most important aspect of Gadabari life is family.
 The Gadabari have enormous loyalty to their people, treating each as a family member and referring to them as “brother” or “sister.”

 Many Gadabari tribes may coexist in the same area, each being ruled by its own Bandoleer or “Prince/Princess.”
 There is a Gadabari King but quite often this figure is far removed from normal Gadabari life and has no great influence over the local tribes.
 Usually a Gadabari tribe will have its own distinctive predominate color or marking, used to differentiate itself from other tribes in the area.

-Gadabari can bestow or remove Hex, the use of which is limited by the Gypsy Code of Honor.
-The Gypsy Code of Honor requires that a Gadabari be always honest and trustworthy among members of his or her own tribe.
+Gadabari can bestow or remove a Hex, the use of which is limited by the Gadabari Code of Honor.
+The Gadabari Code of Honor requires that a Gadabari be always honest and trustworthy among members of his or her own tribe.
 The Gadabari will support the other tribe members and will do whatever it takes to help (including lying to, stealing from, and cursing or killing non-tribe members).

 The Gadabari Code of Honor means respecting the actions of fellow Gadabari as well.
-If a Gadabari places a Gypsy Curse on someone, it had better be for a good reason (sometimes, the recipient might take action against the entire tribe).
+If a Gadabari places a Hex on someone, it had better be for a good reason (sometimes, the recipient might take action against the entire tribe).
 If there was a good reason, then the entire tribe will support that Gadabari.

 ### Half Ogre